Last updated on 04 September 2018

 Our IACC Website makes use of so-called cookies in order to recognize repeat use of our IACC Website by the same user/internet connection subscriber.
 Cookies are small text files that your internet browser downloads and stores on your computer.
 They are used to improve our IACC Website and services.
 In most cases these are so-called “session cookies” that are deleted once you leave our IACC Website.

 To an extent, however, these cookies also pass along information used to automatically recognize you.
 Recognition occurs through an IP address saved to the cookies.
 The information thereby obtained is used to improve our services and to expedite your access to the IACC Website.

 You can prevent cookies from being installed by adjusting the settings on your browser software accordingly.
 You should be aware, however, that by doing so you may not be able to make full use of all the functions of our IACC Website.

 For technical reasons, data such as the following, which your internet browser transmits to us or to our web space provider (so called server log files), is collected: – type and version of the browser you use – operating system – websites that linked you to our site (referrer URL) – websites that you visit – date and time of your visit – your Internet Protocol (IP) address.
 This anonymous data is stored separately from any personal information you may have provided, thereby making it impossible to connect it to any particular person.
 The data is used for statistical purposes in order to improve our IACC Website and services.

-We offer you the opportunity to sign up for our IACC Conference on the IACC Website.
+We offer you the opportunity to sign up for our IACC Conference, the Young Journalists Initiative and the Social Entrepreneur Initiative on the IACC Website.
 The information entered when signing up, as shown in the registration form:

 - Your organisation